 Christianity is unique among the major religions in that its essential doctrines are based on the birth, life, death, and resurrection of its founder, Jesus.
-Its veracity stems from the credibility of these historical events.
+Its integrity stems from the credibility of these historical events.

 Jesus Claimed To Be God

 Jesus is the only founder of the world’s major religions who claimed to be God incarnate.
 Christianity would be reduced to a few platitudes without the historical confirmations of his deity.

 Some founders of other major world religions said they were prophets of God, but none claimed to be God himself.

 The Old Testament includes dozens of prophecies about the coming Messiah.

 Jesus fulfilled each of them, including those about his birthplace and childhood that he could not have engineered if he was merely human.
 No other person has ever fulfilled more than a few of them.